Gunpla: Chinese copy controversy

 In April 2010, Bandai sued two Chinese toy manufacturers for manufacturing and selling counterfeit Gunpla kits.
 The lawsuit states that Bandai demands 3.69 million RMB (roughly US$540,000) compensation from the companies.

-Bootleg Gunpla companies include Daban, TT Hongli, Model GD, Elyn Hobby, and Dragon Momoko.
+Bootleg Gunpla companies include Daban, TT Hongli, Model GD, Elyn Hobby, Dragon Momoko, and more.

 In popular culture

-Four Gundam Media series titles focus primarily on Gunpla kits: Plamo-Kyoshiro (1982), Model Suit Gunpla Builders Beginning G (2010), and Gundam Build Fighters (2013) and its sequel Gundam Build Fighters Try (2014) and later the spiritual successor Gundam Build Divers (2018) as well as its sequel series, Gundam Build Divers Re:Rise (2019–2020).
+Four Gundam media series titles focus primarily on Gunpla kits: Plamo-Kyoshiro (1982), Model Suit Gunpla Builders Beginning G (2010), and Gundam Build Fighters (2013) and its sequel Gundam Build Fighters Try (2014) and later the spiritual successor Gundam Build Divers (2018) as well as its sequel series, Gundam Build Divers Re:Rise (2019–2020).

 In the manga/anime series Sgt.
 Frog, an addiction to Gundam models is the only thing stopping Keroro from invading Earth, since he reasons that if the Keronians invade Earth, all of the Gundam models will be destroyed, and there will be no one to make new ones.
 He loves the models so much, if any harm comes to them, he will react violently (such as going Super Saiyan).
 He is prepared for such events, though, since he keeps spare kits in the Hinata family's attic.
 Because the anime is made by Sunrise (the studio behind the Gundam anime), and because Bandai is the show's primary sponsor, the show is able to refer to Gundam models directly without legal issues.

 In the manga/anime series Genshiken, Soichiro Tanaka teaches Kanako Ohno and Kanji Sasahara how to build Gundam models in Chapter 13 (adapted as episode 8 of the anime, where the pseudonym "Gungal" is used).
 Saki Kasukabe accidentally breaks Ohno's model and has to make it up to her by doing cosplay.